 - The Screenwriter's Workbook, Revised and Updated (2006), by Syd Field - The Screenwriter's Bible, 6th Edition, Expanded and Updated (2014), by David Trottier - Students will also select, read and analyze FOUR produced feature screenplays posted on the class "Script Bank" on SAKAI.
-Ideally, the four scripts you choose to study will be in your chosen genre or otherwise comparable in tone/subject to your own screenplay project. - You will also be reading/viewing other materials posted on SAKAI or distributed in class.
+Ideally, try to choose scripts in your own story's genre or otherwise comparable or relevant to the subject/tone of your own screenplay project. - You will also be reading/viewing other materials posted on SAKAI or distributed in class.